dosdroid/piggymeter_esphome_yaml/README.md

 # PiggyMeter ESPHome configurations - added calculated senzors

-Still under development not sure yet if it functions well...

 My one phase power meter for some reason does not provide enough decimal points on Absolute active energy total but provides enough granularity with Instantaneous voltage in phase L1 and Instantaneous current in phase L1.